KankakeeCommunityCollege/foundation/_alumnis/jacob-jeje.md

 year: 2016
 preview_priority: 10
 portrait_image: uploads/jacob-jeje-photo.jpg
-quote: "It all comes down to passion, drive, and a long-term goal."
+quote: It all comes down to passion, drive, and a long-term goal.
 ---

 Jacob relocated his family from Nigeria to New York for better opportunities and eventually, they settled in Illinois to be close to relatives.
 “I was working some crappy jobs, which I did not like.
 I thought about the American dream, that I could decide what I wanted to do, go to college, and get the training I needed to sustain myself and my family.”